StPaulStylee/personal_changelog/README.md

 ### 3/9/2020
 Tonight I read about the Abstract Factory pattern.
 Im super tired though...I have more of it to go over but I was able to walk through one implementation example.
 There is one more and then I will code it myself.
 Neat stuff.

+### 3/10/2020
+This morning I woke up early to get some Game Dev work in.
+I was able to start a new course on how to create a simple crafting system.
+This is another step in getting some RPG fundamentals down and I'm loving it.
+It's early in the course so I don't have too much to report on...
+But I've got my alarm set again so I can get back to it in the AM.
+I also just finished the chapter in Head First Design Patterns on The factory patterns.
+Specifically, I completed the section on the Abstract Factory Pattern.
+It's different than the Factory Method in that it's meant to create instances of objects that can be "grouped" together.
+Itbuses composition instead of inheritance.
+I'll probably wait until over the weekend to spend some time writing up an example.
+The next chapter in the book is all about Singletons, so that is exciting.